Narceus americanus: Burrowing

 Burrows can be used as temporary or more permanent dwellings, and are used to escape dry or cold surface conditions.
 Millipedes will typically spend non-feeding time in their burrows, which is why they are difficult to find during the day.
 Molting is almost exclusively done in burrows.

+Susceptibility to predation

+In some regions Narceus americanus seems to be subject to predation by an as yet unidentified organism that eats the head and the first few segments of the body, discarding the rest of the carcase.
+This seems to happen mainly, if not exclusively, on Tuckernuck Island.
+The observation is interpreted as reflecting the fact that some predator has discovered that only the anterior part of the animal is non-toxic.
+Proposed perpetrators include voles and eastern towhee.

 Reproduction

 The average lifespan of these millipedes is unknown, but they can live up to eleven years in captivity or in the wild.
-Sexual maturity is not reached until 1-2 years of age.
+Sexual maturity is not reached until 1–2 years of age.

 Mating occurs at the beginning of spring through to early summer.
 Males mate via transfer of a spermatophore, and females are able to store this sperm to fertilize eggs at a later time.
 Other millipede species may lay 20–300 eggs, but N. americanus lay just one egg in a nest made of chewed leaf litter and excrement.
 The female millipede will wrap herself around the egg and nest until it hatches several weeks later, producing a millipede with seven body segments and only three leg pairs.
 The number of body segments and leg pairs are increased with each molting, and there is no parental investment after egg hatching.